Tennessee Adoption Records FAQCommonly asked questions about access to adoption records

 In most cases you do not need an attorney or a court order to get access to the record.

-- $45 for non-identifying information in the records
+Request for non-identifying information in the sealed adoption record: $45

 Non-identifying information contains medical information, descriptions such as height, weight, and ethnicity.
 All identifying information will be removed.
 Complete access is everything in the record that can be released by law.